Email Open Rates: Ways to improve your email open rates

-List hygiene is one of the important factors that impact the open rate.
+List hygiene is one of the critical factors that impact the open rate.

 It refers to sending relevant messages to relevant subscribers.
-If you have poor list hygiene or a poor sender score, you’re not going to be hitting the inbox as frequently in Gmail.
+You will only hit the inbox more frequently in Gmail if you have good list hygiene or a poor sender score.

 You be hitting their spam folder or being forwarded to the newsletter or promotions tab.
 And if that is the case, then it’s hard to get open because people don’t check those as often, and you aren’t going to be seen as much.

 There is another factor to consider, too.
 If you’re a newsletter-based company or a substack, those businesses typically may have higher open rates because their content will be more valuable.

 This happens because if somebody subscribes to a substack list, they will probably open those more frequently.
 After all, they’re probably paying for it.

 So you must understand what type of content you are sharing.
 Is it more promotional-based or more content-based?
 For example, giving our model here at MKTG Rhythm.
 We like to focus on more content marketing because it’s a powerful way to build relationships, be relevant, and build a rhythm of communication with our audience.

 So that is why we recommend keeping things relevant and fresh and adding value to your content so your audience stays engaged.
 Don’t constantly try to promote only because there’s a time and a place for a promotional event.